 To grow rosemary in a container, choose a pot that is at least 12 inches in diameter and has good drainage (so yours doesn’t die like my first rosemary plant did).
 Fill the pot with a well-draining soil mix, and plant the rosemary so that the top of the root ball is level with the soil surface.
 Water the plant thoroughly after planting, and then allow the soil to dry out slightly before watering again.

 Rosemary prefers a sunny location, so choose a spot that receives at least 6 hours of direct sunlight per day.
-It is also a good idea to fertilize the plant every few weeks with a balanced fertilize to promote healthy growth.
+It is also a good idea to fertilize the plant every few weeks with a balanced fertilizer to promote healthy growth.
 With proper care, your rosemary plant should thrive in a container.

+How do you choose what to plant with rosemary in a container?
 Some of the companion plants that have already been listed would be ideal container companion plants for rosemary as well.
 Do you subscribe to the container formula of “thriller, filler, spiller” as described in this post about simple ideas for planting garden containers?
 If so, chives would be an excellent filler, and you could use creeping thyme or mint as a spiller planted at the edge of the container.

 Other Deer-Resistant Plants